vossi1/nu6509/readme.md

 :x: **BEWARE: XC9572 from China are mostly FAKES - many of them work - but you don't know what you get! **

+Notes:
-Note: In low profile machines there is not enough space in the height to insert the adapter with socket.
+In low profile machines there is not enough space in the height to insert the adapter with socket.
 There is even less space in devices with a bottom-mounted power supply unit.
 The only solution is to first test the NU6509 in an open device and then solder it directly into the board.
+The NU6509 does not support AEC!
+No known CBMII-machine uses it - AEC is always pulled up on all CBMII-boards.
+If you encounter problems with a specific 6502 CPU, try another one - best choice is mostly an old mos 6502A.

 **Tested successful in cbm2 with:** Diagnostic, Burnin-Test, Testsuite, Superscript, Monitor D.Viner, Supermon, Diskview